Transport in the United Kingdom: Urban rail

 They consist of several railway lines connecting city centre stations of major cities to suburbs and surrounding towns.
 Train services and ticketing are fully integrated with the national rail network and are not considered separate.
 In London, a route for Crossrail 2 has been safeguarded.

 Trams and light rail

 Tram systems were popular in the United Kingdom in the late 19th and early 20th century.
 However, with the rise of the car they began to be widely dismantled in the 1950s.
 By 1962 only the Blackpool tramway and the Glasgow Corporation Tramways remained; the final Glasgow service was withdrawn on 4 September 1962.
 Recent years have seen a revival the United Kingdom, as in other countries, of trams together with light rail systems.

+Since the 1990s, a second generation of tram networks have been built and have started operating in Manchester in 1992, Sheffield in 1994, the West Midlands in 1999, South London in 2000, Nottingham in 2004 and Edinburgh in 2014, whilst the original trams in Blackpool were upgraded to second generation vehicles in 2012.